mightyiam/eslint-config-love/README.md

 - Safety at the cost of verbosity
 - Convention over arbitrary choice
 - No formatting rules (please use a formatter)
+- No rules that are covered by strict TypeScript

 ## Versioning